CADWRDeltaModeling/azure_dms_batch/README-schism-batch.md

 If the user is logged in with `az login --use-device-code` then the above command should after some time return the job id and pool id on which the job will run

+>[!WARNING]
+> Take a look at the output for the az login command.
+If your account belongs to multiple subscriptions, make sure the isDefault is true for the subscription that contains the batch account.
+> Run command `az account set --subscription "<<Subscription Name or Id>>"`

 The running job can be monitored via the Azure portal or [Azure Batch Explorer](https://azure.github.io/BatchExplorer/).

 The resulting new and changed files will show up in the "study_dir" as configured in the yaml file after a small delay (10-15 minutes).
 Once the job is finished the pool will